rsponholtz/azscadeploy/README.md

 # azscadeploy
-deploy an sca in azure with terraform and ansible
+##Deploy an sca in azure with terraform and ansible

 to deploy SCA, do the following.
 It is convenient to use cloudshell bash for this: